 In 1492 when Ferdinand and Isabella proclaim the Edict of Expulsion for the Jews of Spain, Sultan Bayezid II proclaims that Jews from Spain would be welcome in the Ottoman Empire.
 Over 20,000 Sephardic or Iberian Jews arrive in Thessaloniki the same year.
 See www.greecetravel.com/jewishhistory/ancient.html

 The Ottomans begin conscripting Christian boys from conquered territories like Greece to serve in the Janissary corps.
 These recruits are given military training and introduced to Islam, and given the task of protecting the life of the Sultan.
 Some of the recruits are able to ascend to the Ottoman administration as well, even to the position of Grand Vizier.
 The Janissaries become one of the most powerful military forces in the world.
-However, their frequent revolts and refusal
+However, their frequent revolts

 to permit any sort of military reform in the later Ottoman period eventually leads to their downfall.
 When they fail to suppress a Greek insurrection in 1820, and revolt again in 1826, Sultan Mahmud II dissolves the corps.